mongodb/motor/doc/examples/callbacks-and-coroutines.rst

 Programming with Motor is far easier with Tornado coroutines than with raw callbacks.
 Here's an example that shows the difference.

+.. important:: This page describes using Motor with Tornado.
+Beginning in version 0.5 Motor can also integrate with asyncio instead of Tornado.
+The documentation is not yet updated for Motor's asyncio integration.

 With callbacks
 --------------
 An application that can create and display short messages: